-Info for Field & Community Partners
+Info for Practicum Learning & Community Partners

-Support for New & Continuing Field Partners
+Support for New & Continuing Practicum Learning Partners

-Field Agencies: Frequently Asked Questions
+Practicum Learning Agencies: Frequently Asked Questions

 -

-- Agencies selected for field sites are drawn from a wide range of agencies and reflect the diverse settings where professional social workers are employed.
+- Agencies selected for practicum sites are drawn from a wide range of agencies and reflect the diverse settings where professional social workers are employed.
 The School requires that agencies have a clear definition of the social work role, and that the function be supported in the agency so that students will be able to acquire and strengthen their identification as social workers.
 There must be appropriate assignments and a qualified MSW with available time to supervise a student, along with a commitment to teaching the core competencies and practice behaviors outlined in the learning contract and evaluation.

 -